CS-SI/pytest-executable/doc/index.rst

 - the files produced by the execution of |exe|
 - eventually, the files produced by the additional post-processing

-In a regression references tree, a test case directory shall contains all the result files required for performing the checks.
+In a regression references tree, a test case directory shall contain all the result files required for performing the checks.